sdondley/ClimateChangeChat/perl.md

                     * adds a layer of abstraction between you and your code
                         * any time not thinking directly about your code and instead thinking about the tool that writes your code is a distraction
                             * the real productivity doesn't kick in until after you get over a confusing learning curve (and a very steep one with vim)
-                    * Makes it easier to pump out lots of code...but bad, confusing code
+                    * Makes it easier to pump out lots of code
+                        * but not always good or well-organized code
+                            * but hey, looks nicely tabbed and spaced like a real pro
-                * Rough advice not to be followed strictly
+                * Rough advice, not to be followed strictly
                     * Learn to type before learning to code
                     * Learn to code "by hand" before using an IDE
                     * Use an IDE after you learn to program manually